Anxiolytic: Adverse effect

 Benzodiazepines lead to central nervous system depression, resulting in common adverse effects like drowsiness, oversedation, light-headedness.
 Memory impairment can be a common adverse effect especially in elderly, hypersalivation, ataxia, slurred speech, psychomotor effects.

 Sympatholytics

 Sympatholytics are a group of anti-hypertensives which inhibit activity of the sympathetic nervous system.
 Beta blockers reduce anxiety by decreasing heart rate and preventing shaking.
 Beta blockers include propranolol, oxprenolol, and metoprolol.
 The alpha-1 antagonist prazosin could be effective for PTSD.
 The alpha-2 agonists clonidine and guanfacine have demonstrated both anxiolytic and anxiogenic effects.

 Miscellaneous

 Buspirone

-Buspirone (Buspar) is a 5-HT_{1A} receptor agonist used to treated generalized anxiety disorder.
+Buspirone (Buspar) is a 5-HT_{1A} receptor agonist used to treat generalized anxiety disorder.
 If an individual has only recently stopped taking benzodiazepines, buspirone will be less effective.